⚠️ We are currently updating our 2020/21 tax guidance across the website

 Life insurance is something you might come across if you are looking into tax-efficient savings and investment options.
 Some life insurance is designed to be an investment – a place to store and grow your money rather than just pay out when you die.
 The life insurance companies invest your money and when your investment matures, it will typically pay out a profit.
 Insurance policies are either qualifying or non-qualifying.

 Non-qualifying policies tend to be policies which are funded by a single premium rather than regular contributions.
-They are much more likely to give rise to tax consequences when they mature, therefore we concentrate on explaining how to work out if tax is due in the remainder of this section.
+They are much more likely to give rise to tax consequences when they mature.
+We explain how to work out if tax on non-qualifying policies due in our pensioners section.

 If his savings income was £1,250 instead of £600, he would have 20% tax to pay on £250.
-As tax is no longer collected at source on interest, he will have to pay this £50 to HMRC another way – probably by having his tax code adjusted.
+As tax is no longer collected at source on interest, he will have to pay this £50 to HMRC another way – most likely by having his tax code adjusted.

 His savings income is taxed as follows: